You just clicked a link to go to another website. If you continue, you will leave this site and go to a site run by someone else.

 After surgery, your doctor or nurse may:

-After surgery, your doctor may refer you to a physiotherapist to teach you exercises to improve your strength and increase your mobility.
-The goal of physiotherapy is to help you become active as soon as possible, using safe body movements that protect your spine.
+After surgery, your doctor may refer you to a physical therapist to teach you exercises to improve your strength and increase your mobility.
+The goal of physical therapy is to help you become active as soon as possible, using safe body movements that protect your spine.
 This often includes neck strengthening exercises.
 You may also be taught different ways of positioning your neck to avoid reinjuring your spine.

 Contact your doctor immediately if: